 While we never hope to be in this situation, the reality is that mass shootings in large public areas are on the rise.
-The tragedy that occurred in Las Vegas earlier this week is a sober reminder that these situations can happen anytime, anywhere.
+The tragedies that occurred in Las Vegas in late 2017, Majory Stoneman Douglas High School in early 2018, and countless others, are sober reminders that these situations can happen anytime, anywhere.
 In reaction to this, while there will be much political debate on gun control and mental health for months to come, (whether anything comes of it is another story) the best thing you can do today is be proactive in learning about what to do to survive a mass shooting, even if you don’t have any training.
 Knowledge is power.

-Our key contributor today is Retired Police Officer, Subject Matter Expert in domestic and international anti-crime techniques and tactics Don Longo, who gives his expertise in outlining five key things you need to do in order to get out of an active shooter situation:
+Our key contributor today is Retired Police Officer, Subject Matter Expert in Active Shooter Response Don Longo, who gives his expertise in outlining five key things you need to do in order to get out of an active shooter situation:

 1. Use Situational Awareness:

 You know those bland and boring safety demonstrations you have to sit through on a plane or in a movie theater?
 Don’t dismiss them, pay attention and use that knowledge to your advantage.
 Any time you enter a space, note the exits and emergency exit locations, as well as any obstacles that may be problematic.
 Always be aware of what is happening around you, and act upon that information.
+Our minds tend to associate sounds or stimuli that is a threat as innocuous.
 For example, many concert goers in the Las Vegas mass shooting thought at first that the gunshots were pyrotechnics malfunctioning or fireworks.
 It wasn’t until country music singer Jason Aldean ran off the stage and victims began to drop while bleeding, that the crowd realized something was amiss.
+In another mass shooting, on that fateful Valentine’s Day at Marjory Stoneman Douglas High School, some students reported that when they heard gunfire, they at first thought the sound of gunshots were balloons popping.
 When in doubt, get out.

 2. React Immediately to a Threat:

 Every second counts in an active shooter event.
 According to a 2013 report by the U.S. Department of Justice, approximately 70% of Active Shooter incidents ended within 5 minutes.
-(Although the Las Vegas mass shooting has early reports of the shooting lasting 10-15 minutes) It can take law enforcement an average of 10 minutes to respond, enter, and engage the shooter, with the same report stating that 60% of active shooter incidents ended before police arrived.
+(Although the Las Vegas mass shooting was an outlier, lasting 10-15 minutes) It can take law enforcement an average of 10 minutes to respond, enter, and engage the shooter, with the same report stating that 60% of active shooter incidents ended before police arrived.

 As seen in Las Vegas, in a short amount of time, a devastating amount of damage can be amassed.
 Your best chance at ensuring survival is in your actions.
 Having the knowledge from using the situational awareness techniques mentioned earlier can help you make the most informed escape route: